MMASD: A Multimodal Dataset for Autism Intervention Analysis: Method

 \subsection{Experiment Settings}

-All videos were recorded in a house environment with the camera pointed toward the children.
-Models (trainers/therapists and trained adults) interacted with the child within a triadic context, and the adult model was the child's confederate and practiced all activities with the child.
+All videos from triadic settings were recorded in a house environment with the camera pointed toward the participating child.
 Different tools were introduced to facilitate the training process depending on the theme of the intervention, for example, instruments and robots.
 Selected scenes in different themes of our proposed MMASD dataset are shown in \autoref{fig:dataset}.